 - Your copy shouldn’t be overly complicated.

-- If it doesn’t work, don’t worry.
+- If the CTA doesn’t work, don’t worry.
 Try again with different tactics until you strike gold.

-- Your text should demonstrate some kind of value to the reader.
+- Your text should demonstrate value to the reader.

 5. Make it look like a CTA.

-A call to action can’t look like all the other text or images on your website; it needs to clearly show that it’s a CTA.
+A call to action can’t look like all the other text or images on your website; it needs to distinguish itself as a CTA.
 Consider a button design (as shown in the examples below), bold font or text within an image.
-When creating CTAs for social media posts, you could also use emojis that point prospects to links.
+When creating CTAs for social media posts, you could use emojis that point prospects to links.
 The bottom line is that you want to draw attention to your CTAs.

-Key takeaway: Figure out how your audience buys so that you can create CTAs that cater to their needs, concerns and place in the sales process.
-CTAs should be visibly noticeable, clear, and short and punchy to encourage quick action.
+Figure out how your audience buys so that you can create CTAs that cater to their needs, concerns and place in the sales process.
+CTAs should be noticeable, clear, and punchy to encourage quick action.

 Best CTA examples to learn from